animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 limitations under the License.
 -->

-Spring Data for GemFire provides full configuration and initialization of the GemFire In-Memory Data Grid (IMDG) using the Spring Inversion of Control (IoC) container.
+Spring Data for VMware GemFire provides full configuration and initialization of the GemFire In-Memory Data Grid (IMDG) using the Spring Inversion of Control (IoC) container.
 The framework includes several classes to help simplify the configuration of GemFire components, including: Caches,